 You are welcome to reuse images and videos from this site for non-commercial educational purposes.
 If you would like the use any of the material on this site for commercial purposes, please contact me at firstname.lastname@example.org to discuss licensing options.

 If you are wondering how to cite information from this site, below is a format you could follow.
-(It's AMA format, so you should adjust according to your requirements and follow the citation rules for a website with no author.)
+(It's AMA format, so you should adjust according to your requirements.)
+My name, and thus the author name, is Marc Dingman.
 This is how you could, for example, cite the article Know Your Brain: Telencephalon:

-Neuroscientifically Challenged.
-Know Your Brain: Telencephalon. http://www.neuroscientificallychallenged.com/blog/know-your-brain-telencephalon.
+Dingman M. Know Your Brain: Telencephalon.
+Neuroscientifically Challenged. http://www.neuroscientificallychallenged.com/blog/know-your-brain-telencephalon.
 Published July 7, 2017.
 Accessed July 27, 2017.